-- (b) Each shirt and jacket/sweater has the player's surname, in 5.08 cm.
-(2-in.) or larger letters, across the upper back of the garment, and the name under which their Association/Federation competes, in 5.08 cm.
-(2-in.) or larger letters, across the back above the waist.
-If desired, a national emblem may also be worn on the back, but only in addition to the name under which the Association/Federation competes, and displayed between that name and the player's surname.
+- (b) Each shirt and jacket/sweater has the player's surname, in 51 mm.
+(2 in.) or larger letters, across the upper back of the garment, and the name under which their Association/Federation competes, in 51 mm.
+(2 in.) or larger letters, across the back above the waist.
+If desired, a national emblem may also be worn on the back, but only in addition to the name under which the Association/Federation competes and displayed between that name and the player's surname.
 When two or more team members have the same surname, the first letter(s) of their given names are also displayed. - (c) Advertising is permitted on a player's clothing or equipment strictly in accordance with the current guidelines issued by the WCF.
 The WCF may, in its sole discretion, forbid the use of any clothing or equipment that it feels is unacceptable or unsuitable for WCF competition play.
-The WCF Dress Code is contained within this book. - (d) A player or coach with an improper uniform shall be denied access to the field of play and the coach bench.

-- (e) Each player must declare an approved sweeping device at the start of a game, and only that player can use that device for sweeping during the game.
-Penalty: If a player sweeps with another person's sweeping device the stone shall be removed from play. - (f) Players may not change their brush heads during a game, unless the Chief Umpire grants special permission.
+The WCF Dress Code is contained within this book. - (d) A player or coach with an improper uniform shall be denied access to the field of play and the coach bench. - (e) Each player must declare an approved sweeping device at the start of a game, and only that player can use that device for sweeping during the game.
+Penalty: If a player sweeps with another person's sweeping device one of their own stones, the stone shall be removed from play.
+If a player sweeps with another person's sweeping device a stone belonging to the opponent, the stone should be replaced by the non-offending team where it would have come to rest, had the violation not occurred. - (f) Players may not change their brush heads during a game unless the Chief Umpire grants special permission.
 Penalty: If a change is made without permission, the team will forfeit the game. - (g) If an alternate player comes into a game, that player must use the brush head of the player being replaced.
-Penalty: If a new brush head is brought into the game, the team will forfeit the game. - (h) All field of play equipment used at WCF competitions must meet WCF Equipment Standards, as defined and published on the WCF website.
-Reasons for equipment being considered non-approved include, but not restricted to: damage to the ice surface, non-conformance with existing rules or standards (i.e. electronic communication devices), performance testing results that give an unfair advantage, failing to register equipment with the WCF office by the deadline date. - (i) The penalty for using equipment in WCF competitions that does not conform to standards for Competition Equipment established by the WCF: - (i) First team offence during a competition the player is disqualified from the competition and the team forfeits the game. - (ii) Second team offence during a competition the team is disqualified from the competition and all players are not permitted to play in WCF competitions for a 12-month period.
+Penalty: If a new brush head is brought into the game, the team will forfeit the game.

+- (h) All field of play equipment used at WCF competitions must meet WCF Statement of Principles for Competition Equipment, as defined and published on the WCF website.
+Reasons for equipment being considered non-approved include, but not restricted to: damage to the ice surface, non-conformance with existing rules or standards (i.e. - electronic communication devices), performance testing results that give an unfair advantage, failing to register equipment with the WCF office by the deadline date. - (i) The penalty for using equipment in WCF competitions that does not conform with the Statement of Principles for Competition Equipment established by the WCF: - (i) First team offence during a competition the player is disqualified from the competition and the team forfeits the game. - (ii) Second team offence during a competition the team is disqualified from the competition and all players are not permitted to play in WCF competitions for a 12-month period. - (j) For wheelchair Curling equipment please refer to the Wheelchair Curling Policy.